Kryten0807/cacofonix/README.md

 This is a set of Bootstrap-themed React components.

+# IMPORTANT!
+This package is under heavy development and could undergo breaking changes at any time!

+I'm developing this package to use in a couple of my personal projects.
+Eventually, I will settle on a final design for these components and, at that point, this will probably be a usefull open source package.
+Until then, **use this package at your own risk!**

 ## Completed

 1. **Alert** - a Bootstrap alert, complete with button for dismissal